DeterminateSystems/ci/README.md

 | [GitHub Actions Runner][runners] (workflow label) | `macos-latest` (using Apple Silicon) | `ubuntu-latest` (using x86) | `macos-latest` (using Apple Silicon) | `ubuntu-latest` (using x86) |

 > [!INFO]
-> There is also a standard ARM Linux runner `ubuntu-24.04-arm`, currently in public preview and only supported on public repositories.
+> There is also a [standard ARM Linux runner][runners-linux-arm] `ubuntu-24.04-arm`, currently in public preview and only supported on public repositories.
 > To use it, supply your own runner map as shown below.
 > To use ARM Linux runners on private repositories, you need a non-standard runners, as shown below.